naorlivne/dcos-docs/1.10/deploying-services/private-docker-registry.md

    dcos marathon app add <svc-name>.json
    ```

-   The Docker image will now pull using the provided security credentials given.
+   The Docker image will now pull using the provided security credentials.

-### For a Pod
+### For a pod

 1. Add a location for the secret in the `secrets` parameter and a reference to the secret in the `containers.image.pullConfig` parameter.